-PTA 220 Functional Anatomy and Kinesiology
+PTA 220 Functional Anatomy and Kinesiology.
+3 hrs.

-Prerequisite: Admission to program, Corequisite: PTA 222

-This course provides an in-depth, clinically oriented study of functional anatomy.
+PREREQUISITE: Admission to program, Corequisite: PTA 222 This course provides an in-depth, clinically oriented study of functional anatomy.
 Emphasis is placed on musculoskeletal system, nervous system, and study of human movement.
 Upon completion of the course, the student should be able to identify specific anatomical structures and analyze human movements.
 (Su)

-PTA 222 Functional Anatomy and Kinesiology Lab
+PTA 222 Functional Anatomy and Kinesiology Lab.
+2 hrs.
+(0-6)

-Prerequisite: Admission to program, Corequisite: PTA 220 (Lab 6 hrs)

-This laboratory course allows for a hands on appreciation of anatomical structures and kinesiological concepts as they relate to therapeutic exercise.
+PREREQUISITE: Admission to program, Corequisite: PTA 220 This laboratory course allows for a hands on appreciation of anatomical structures and kinesiological concepts as they relate to therapeutic exercise.
 Emphasis may include muscle and joint function, testing applications and therapeutic exercise.
 Upon completion, the student should be able to integrate content areas into an understanding of normal human movement.
 (Su)

-PTA 230 Neuroscience
+PTA 230 Neuroscience.
+2 hrs.

-Prerequisite: Admission to program, Corequisite: PTA 231
+PREREQUISITE: Admission to program, Corequisite: PTA 231